Early Child Early Intervention

 Children who have a diagnosed disability or have a significant developmental delay without a diagnosis may be eligible for NDIS .

-Biala-Stride is has been recognised provider of high quality services to children and their families for over 40 years.
+We have been a recognised provider of high quality services to children and their families for over 40 years.
 Our work is underpinned by the evidence based and best practice model developed by the Department of Education and Training.
 NDIS has adopted this approach and called it Early Childhood Early Intervention.
-Biala-Stride is a registered NDIS Provider of ECEI.
+We are a registered NDIS Provider of ECEI.

 ECEI is concerned with improving the capacity of children to meaningfully participate in the key areas of their life, such as, home, family as well as education and care settings.
 Our experienced team will do this by working with the family on the goals that the family has set up for their child in their NDIS Plan.